-- i. toilet facilities in townships, predominantly to serve local shoppers: - ii. toilet facilities in parks and reserves, predominantly to serve local users of the sport and recreational facilities; and - iii. toilet facilities on main tourist routes or at tourist attractions, predominantly to serve tourist groups.
+- (a) toilet facilities in townships, predominantly to serve local shoppers; - (b) toilet facilities in parks and reserves, predominantly to serve local users of the sport and recreational facilities; and - (c) toilet facilities on main tourist routes or at tourist attractions, predominantly to serve tourist groups.

 A survey of public toilets by Yardstick in 2010 indicates that Tasman District has a high provision of public toilets at 1.6 toilets per 1,000 residents compared to a national average of 1.0 toilet per 1,000 residents.
+This high level of provision may be due to the dispersed nature of the Tasman District population and to the high number of visitors to the District.